kizunasunhy/hyner/README.md

 But it doesn't reflect the accuracy of every class's accuracy.
 Meanwhile there are micro f1 score and macro f1 score.
 In this project, we consider macro f1 score the most, and micro f1 score and global accuray at the same time.

+The results in 25 epochs (with early stop, patience = 10) are as follows.
 | Model | macro f1 score |
 | ------------ | ------------- |
 | BiLSTM-lr0.005-bs200 | 0.8096 |